wizarddos/blog/_posts/PHP_0_to_hero/2024-02-03-13_Modules_and_Functions.md

 Our script will crash and throw a fatal error (E_COMPILE_ERROR).

-So, when we have some crucial mechanisms - use `require` If site will work fine without it, or could just display an error - use  `include`
+So, when we have some crucial mechanisms, use `require` If site will work fine without it, or could just display an error, use  `include`

 Now, the last thing about those statements